When is the automorphism group of an affine variety nested?: Introduction

-Our intention is to generalize this result in higher dimensions.
-Originally, we were motivated by Conjecture~\ref{motiv-c} and Question~\ref{motiv-q}. \begin{Conjecture}[\name{P.}--\name{Zaidenberg}, Feb.'13] An affine variety does not admit additive group actions if and only if the neutral component of the automorphism group is an algebraic torus. \end{Conjecture} The statement that the neutral component is a torus was proved in \cite[Theorem 1.3]{Kr} under the assumption that $\Aut^\circ(X)$ is finite-dimensional and in \cite[Propositon 1]{AG} for T-varieties satisfying certain conditions. \begin{Question}[\name{Kraft}] \end{Question}
+Our intention is to prove this result independently in arbitrary dimension.
+Originally, we were motivated by Conjecture~\ref{motiv-c} and Question~\ref{motiv-q}. \begin{Conjecture}[\name{P.}--\name{Zaidenberg}, Feb.'13] An affine variety does not admit additive group actions if and only if the neutral component of the automorphism group is an algebraic torus. \end{Conjecture} The statement that the neutral component is a torus was proved in \cite[Theorem 1.3]{Kr} under the assumption that $\Aut^\circ(X)$ is finite-dimensional and in \cite[Proposition 3.2]{AG} for T-varieties satisfying certain conditions. \begin{Question}[\name{Kraft}] \end{Question}

 We provide a partial answer to Question~\ref{motiv-q} in Theorem~\ref{th:alg}.
 In the direction of the intended generalization we prove in the present paper the following statement.